By Amy, from Women Who Money

 My 20’s were very different from my business partner, Vicki’s.
 While she was making smart money moves right out of college, I was juggling responsibilities as a working single mom living paycheck-to-paycheck.

 Married to my high-school sweetheart, I had my first child at 20.
 At the time I was the breadwinner in the family.

 Through hard work, I’d been promoted a few times at the company I’d started with right out of high school and I was fortunate to be earning a decent salary with benefits – even a 401k!.

 Unfortunately, my marriage dissolved and I became a single-mom just shy of my daughter’s 1st birthday.
 The next couple of years my goal was to survive and not take on too much debt.

-I married again and with a second child by 25.
+I married again and had child number two by the age of 25.
 As our household income rose so did our lifestyle.
-Then my then-husband started working at a Jaguar Dealership.
+My then-husband started working at a Jaguar Dealership.
 Game on!
 We fell into the “keeping up with the Jones” trap.

 While we weren’t totally irresponsible with our money, our 30’s were very much like Vicki’s – a lot of money moves I’d change if I could.